truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Retrieves all unique tags in use by the user’s resources.
+**Description:** Retrieves all unique tags in use by the user's resources.
 This can help in building filter UIs or understanding how things are categorized.

 **Response Fields:** Returns a list of strings – each string is a tag that exists on at least one object (agent, tool, source, etc.).
 Example: `["sales", "support", "v1"]`.
-There is no additional metadata; it’s just the set of tag names.
+There is no additional metadata; it's just the set of tag names.

 ## Batches API Endpoints